moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/index.md

 # Build a semantic model

-This guide outlines the end-to-end process for building and deploying a semantic model using Lens in DataOS.
+This guide outlines the end-to-end process for building and deploying a semantic model (Lens) in DataOS.
 It covers everything from conceptualizing the model to implementing, testing, and deploying it for analytical and business needs.

 ## Scenario